-The second part of our 6 week Indonesian trip was birding the island of Halmahera.
-Today we were in South East Hamahera in the mountains near the city of Weda.
+The second part of our 6-week Indonesian trip was birding the island of Halmahera.
+Today we were in South East Halmahera in the mountains near the city of Weda.

 We had crossed Weber’s Line and so were into the Australasia avifauna region.

-On the morning of Sunday 6th August 2017 we had breakfast st 4.30 am before leaving for one of the highlights of our trip.
-By 6.00 am we were in place deep in the forest hoping to see male Wallace's Standard-wing.
+On the morning of Sunday 6th August 2017, we had breakfast at 4.30 am before leaving for one of the highlights of our trip.
+By 6.00 am we were in place deep in the forest hoping to see male Wallace’s Standard-wing.
 These are birds of paradise with the funniest mating dance.
 The males perform together in a lek.